hamzehkhazaei/academic-kickstart/content/authors/admin/_index.md

 - BSc Students
 ---

 I am an Associate Professor of computer science at York University.
-I lead the <a href="https://pacs.eecs.yorku.ca" target="_blank" rel="noopener"><span>Performant and Available Computing Systems (PACS) Lab</span></a> in which we analyze, model and design dependable software systems.
+I am the director of the <a href="https://pacs.eecs.yorku.ca" target="_blank" rel="noopener"><span>Performant and Available Computing Systems (PACS) Lab</span></a> in which we analyze, model and design dependable software systems.
 If you are a prospective applicant or interested